edwinmahendra/KBot/README.md

 - Edwin Mahendra
 - Johannes Baptista Adiatmaja

+Since this was made, we are students of Duta Wacana Christian University who have not yet graduated.

 ## How to Use
 1. Clone the repository.
 2. Install the required libraries as mentioned below.